gayathripittu/Database_Administrator_Projects/Query_Optimization/readme.md

 Using **`INNER JOIN`** allows SQL Server to process the join operation more efficiently compared to a subquery, potentially improving query performance.
 <a name="leverage-joins-over-subqueries"></a>

-### 7.Utilize Indexes for Efficient Filtering and Joins
+### Utilize Indexes for Efficient Filtering and Joins
 Strategies for using indexes to improve performance in filtering and join operations#### Unoptimized <br>
 ```sql
 SELECT *